FIN392/Batch/README.md

 - [Templates for your scripts](<Templates>)
 - [Tips and tricks](<Tips and tricks>)

-Feel free to share your comments, critiques, questions, requests, or lawsuits.
+Feel free to share your comments, critiques, questions, requests, or subpoenas.

 ## 🧠 Credits and Acknowledgments